TechnoMageKOMT/Programming_Notes/JavaScript/D_Arrays.md

 ## unshift() method

 `arrayName.unshift(someElement`: Same as push(), but add the new element to the beginning of the array.
 Also retuns the length of the new array.
+Slower than push() because all elements of the array are affected.

 ## pop() method